Chamberlain Award 2013/14

 Do I need to apply for a priority group Chamberlain Award?

 Yes.
 If you wish to live in University-owned accommodation in 2016/17, you will need to make an application for a Chamberlain Award by 31 May 2016.
 Please note you will also need to apply for University-owned accommodation by the same date.

 To apply now, please complete our online form.

 When will I be notified?

 Awards are currently in the process of being approved for all students who started in September 2013.
-You should receive the notification letter to your home address by 1 December 2015.
+You should receive an entitlement notification to your email address by 1 December 2016 (please see below).

 If you have not received your letter after this date, please log an enquiry via www.studenthelp.bham.ac.uk for the attention of Funding, Graduation & Awards.

 Once confirmed, you will be sent an entitlement notification email confirming your letter is available to view online.
 You will need to login to your student finance account at https://www.gov.uk/student-finance-register-login

 Please note, Student Finance England's secure sites start with 'https' and a small padlock icon appears at the bottom of the browser window.
 This padlock will confirm the certificate of the website and ensure you're not on a fraudulent site.

 When will I be paid?